-Software Description Debian GNU/ Linux A Linux distribution created by the Debian Project.
-With its package management system, it is easy to add a wealth of software packages provided by the Debian Project.
-In the factory default state, the Debian GNU/Linux root file system is located in eMMC, but it can also be placed in a storage device supported by Linux kernel such as an SD card.
+Software Description U-Boot The bootloader.
+In the factory default state the bootloader image is located in the eMMC boot partition, but it can also be placed on the SD card.
+Linux Kernel A Linux kernel in the uImage format can be used.
+In the factory default state the Linux kernel image is located in the eMN but it can also be placed on the SD card by using bootloader functionality.
+Debian GNU/ Linux A Linux distribution created by the Debian Project.
+With its package management system, it is easy to add a wealth of so packages provided by the Debian Project.
+In the factory default state, the Debian GNU/Linux root file system is located eMMC, but it can also be placed in a storage device supported by Linux kernel such as an SD card.